imretomosvari/openapi-demo/README.md

 ## Frontend use

-The openapi generator used in the PoC is capable of creating clients for many languages and frameworks, however frontend developers often chose [NSwag](https://github.com/RicoSuter/NSwag) (an other genertor inatead).
+The openapi generator used in the PoC is capable of creating clients for many languages and frameworks, however frontend developers often chose [NSwag](https://github.com/RicoSuter/NSwag) (an other genertor) instead.
 It is better in generating code for Angular projects.

 ## How to try out this PoC